 Depending on the project or projects at hand, be sure the designer has the appropriate skills (or connections to other freelancers with them).
 If you are looking for someone to do an illustrative drawing, ask him about his artistic side.
 What types of compositions are in his portfolio?
 If you are seeking a technical drawing and all he can show you are cartoon figures (impressive as they may be), he may not have the exact training you need.

-If you need someone to build a website, ask your prospective freelancer what languages or programs he uses in his work (HTML tables = bad; W3C standards-compliant XHTML and CSS = good!).
+If you need someone to build a website, ask your prospective freelancer what her method of choice is.
 If you don’t have a good handle on the latest technology for websites (and why would you?
 That’s why you’re hiring someone!), don’t feel bad asking him to explain his choices to you.
 Why do you use ___ to build sites?
 Is that the latest and greatest available?
 Is that going to be compatible across different browsers?
 On iPads?

 And if you need someone to work with you on a variety of projects from logos to HTML emails, business cards to posters, you have to decide if you want to work with several different designers who specialize in each of these areas (there are certainly designers who focus solely on logos or websites or print material), or if you’d rather work with someone who brings a broad skillset to the table.
 You may also consider working with one freelancer who serves as the project manager/designer for a spectrum of projects.
 In this case, he may work on one or more of the projects himself and use other freelancers or colleagues for the assignments where he is less comfortable, but he would be your only or main contact throughout the process.